 Magnus Damora is easily one of my favorite characters in any YA Fantasy book, so I thought it’d be fun to do a list of my top 5 favorite fictional princes for the Crystal Storm blog tour (probably just so I could talk more about Magnus).
 If you like any of the other princes I picked, you’ll probably adore Magnus as well!

-A lot of my friends in the book community are equally obsessed with the same fictional princes, so I recruited them to share some enthusiasim!
-Because just in case you weren’t fully convinced that you need to read Falling Kingdoms… welcome to peer pressure.
+A lot of my friends in the book community are equally obsessed with the same fictional princes, so I recruited them to share some enthusiasm.
+Because just in case you weren’t fully convinced that you need to read Falling Kingdoms… welcome to peer pressure:

 5. Rhy from A Darker Shade of Magic

 I would pick Kell and Rhy together if I could, but I’m going with Rhy because he’s hilarious and I love his relationship with Kell.

 “Oh my gosh, Rhy is one of my favorite princes.
 He’s sassy, strong willed, fun loving, and daring.
 He always finds himself in the craziest of situations with his humor intact.
 My favorite thing about Rhy is his devotion to Kell.
 By devotion, I don’t mean just brotherly affections.
 I mean he is sincerely devoting to bugging the crap out of Kell – and it is wonderful.” – @herbookishthings

 “Rhy masters the art of flirting.” – @theravenbibliophile_